Cougar Peak Lookout

 Directions

-From Thompson Falls, Montana, travel west on Highway 200 for about a mile.
-Before crossing the Clark Fork River bridge, turn right onto Blue Slide Road and continue about 8 miles to the junction with Forest Road 403.
-Turn right and travel about 14 miles to the lookout.
-The cabin is a 150-foot walk from the parking area.
+From Thompson Falls, travel west on Highway 200 for about a mile.
+Before crossing the Clark Fork River bridge, turn right onto Blue Slide Road and continue about 8-9 miles to the junction with Forest Road 403.
+Turn right and follow the road approximately 14 miles to the end.
+The lookout cabin is a 150-foot walk from the parking area.

 Amenities